We hope you are getting prepared and excited for your trip. It’s not long now!

 with the Projects Abroad logo.

-If you stay overnight, you will be taken to the Country Blue Guesthouse and our transport provider will collect you from the guesthouse at 6am the following morning to transfer you to 'Wild at Tuli', where you will begin your project.
+If you stay overnight, you will be taken to the Country Blue Hotel and our transport staff will collect you from the lodge at 6am the following morning to transfer you to 'Wild at Tuli', where you will begin your project.
+You will receive packed lunch made by the hotel staff to take on the trip.

-On departure, you will be taken back to Polokwane airport or at Country Blue Guesthouse, depending on whether you need to spend the night in Polokwane before your flight.
-A shuttle vehicle will then be arranged to take you to the airport.
+On departure, you will be taken back to Polokwane and dropped off at the airport or at the Country Blue hotel if you need to spend the night in Polokwane before your flight.
+A shuttle vehicle will be arranged to take you to the airport.

 In the extremely rare event that the staff member coming to meet you is late and you do not see anyone holding a Projects Abroad sign at the airport or if you experience any flight delays, please call Judith Gounaris on WhatsApp +27 79 526 2746 and then continue looking for a person holding the Projects Abroad sign.
 It’s best to stay at the airport in the arrivals hall until we have met you.